 by Michael Bear

 Although this is an all-volunteer, citizen science project, we want to keep the methodology as scientifically current and accurate as possible, while still keeping within the scope and means of a citizen science project.
 So, here is a summary of the databases and methods used in this long-term (5-10 year) populations dynamics study of the Sevengill Shark (Notorynchus cepedianus).

-5. Pattern Recognition Algorithm: we are currently using the SPOT or I3S pattern recognition algorithm [see here for more info: http://www.reijns.com/i3s/about/I3S_about.html], similar to the one used by Brad Norman to identify the star patterns on Whale Sharks, but we are actively investigating other, more recent and perhaps more sophisticated algorithms that have been developed since then, to identify individual Sevengill sharks via the unique freckling pattern that can be seen on their front and dorsal sides.
-In this way, we will hope to, over time, identify through these patterns and gender as well, which sharks are returning from year to year and which ones are leaving and not returning.
+3. Pattern Recognition Algorithm: we are currently using Wildbook, which uses two sophisticated pattern recognition algorithms, IS3 and SPOT (1), similar to the one used by Brad Norman to identify the star patterns on Whale Sharks (2) (3) to identify individual Sevengill sharks via the unique freckling pattern that can be seen on their front and dorsal sides.
+In this way, we will hope, over time, to identify which sharks are returning from year to year.

 This is a long-term (5-10 year) long population dynamics study which will endeavor to establish a baseline study of Sevengill sharks in the San Diego area, using the methodology described above.
 We also have PI (Principle Investigator) for the project, to supervise the scientific work.